ics-sahil/livekit-twilio-integration/README.md

 - Search Elastic SIP OR
 - Select Elastic SIP Trunking >> Manage >> Trunks.
 - Create SIP trunk.

-- For Inbound SIP
+#### For Inbound SIP
-  -- Navigate to Voice >> Manage >> Origination connection policy.
+- Navigate to Voice >> Manage >> Origination connection policy.
 - Select created origination policy.
-- Add the <SIP-URI>, weight, and priority as was done earlier during trunk configuration via the CLI.
+- Add the SIP-URI, weight, and priority as was done earlier during trunk configuration via the CLI.

-#### livekit set up
+#### Livekit cli set up
    Install livekit cli

 #### Linux :
     curl -sSL https://get.livekit.io/cli | bash

-#### optionally authentication with cloud
+#### Optionally authentication with cloud
 - This is in order to avoid adding api-key and api-secret in each request manually

         lk cloud auth